 Abstract

-Plankton models form the core of marine ecosystem simulators used for regional resource and ecosystem management through to Intergovernmental Panel on Climate Change (IPCC) projections.
-We suggest that extant models, and our confidence in their outputs, will benefit from stronger alignment with advances in empirical plankton knowledge.
-Such advances will enhance understanding of biodiversity, ecophysiology, trophic dynamics and biogeochemistry.
-Here, we recommend key steps to resolve the disconnect between empirical research and simulation models describing plankton ecology, with an aim to increase the utility of such models for applied uses.
+Plankton models form the core of marine ecosystem simulators used from regional resource and ecosystem management through to Intergovernmental Panel on Climate Change (IPCC) projections.
+In this Perspective, we suggest that extant models, and our confidence in their outputs, will benefit from stronger alignment with empirical knowledge about plankton.
+Such refinements will enhance understanding of biodiversity, ecophysiology, trophic dynamics and biogeochemistry.
+We recommend key steps to resolve the disconnect between empirical research and simulation models describing plankton ecology, with an aim to increase the utility of such models for applied uses.
 A central challenge is characterizing the complexity of plankton diversity and activity in ways that are amenable for model incorporation.
-We advocate that experts in empirical science are themselves best placed to advise the development of next generation models to address these challenges.
-We propose a series of steps to achieve that engagement, including involvement of empiricists in the design and exploitation of plankton digital twins.
-We also advocate that plankton science would benefit from integrating simulation modelling as a core tool supporting empirical studies and education, akin to the integration of molecular biological approaches.
+We advocate that experts in empirical science are best placed to advise the development of next generation models to address these challenges and we propose a series of steps to achieve that engagement, including their involvement in the design and exploitation of plankton digital twins.
+We also recommend that plankton science would benefit from integrating simulation modelling as a core tool supporting empirical studies and education, akin to the integration of molecular biological approaches.

 Introduction